-Figure 69 VLAN Stacking
+Figure 67 VLAN Stacking

-Table 52 VLAN Stacking
+Table 51 VLAN Stacking

 LABEL DESCRIPTION Active Select this checkbox to enable VLAN stacking on the switch.
 SP TPID SP TPID is a standard Ethernet type code identifying the frame and indicates whether the frame carries IEEE 802.1Q tag information.
 Choose 0x8100 or 0x9100 from the drop-down list box or select Others and then enter a four-digit hexadecimal number from 0x0000 to 0xFFFF.
 0x denotes a hexadecimal number.
 It does not have to be typed in the Others text field.
 Port The port number identifies the port you are configuring.

-Table 52 VLAN Stacking (continued)

-LABEL DESCRIPTION Settings in this row apply to all ports.
+Settings in this row apply to all ports.
 Use this row only if you want to make some settings the same for all ports.
 Use this row first to set the common settings and then make adjustments on a port-by-port basis.
 Note: Changes in this row are copied to all the ports as soon as you make them.

+Table 51 VLAN Stacking (continued)

-Role Select Normal to have the switch ignore frames received (or transmitted) on this port with VLAN stacking tags.
+LABEL DESCRIPTION Role Select Normal to have the switch ignore frames received (or transmitted) on this port with VLAN stacking tags.
 Anything you configure in SPVID and Priority are ignored.
 Select Access Port to have the switch add the SP TPID tag to all incoming frames received on this port.
 Select Access Port for ingress ports at the edge of the service provider's network.
 Select Tunnel Port (available for Gigabit ports only) for egress ports at the edge of the service provider's network.
 In order to support VLAN stacking on a port, the port must be able to allow frames of 1526 Bytes (1522 Bytes + 4 Bytes for the second tag) to pass through it.
 SPVID SPVID is the service provider's VLAN ID (the outer VLAN tag).
 Enter the service provider ID (from 1 to 4094) for frames received on this port.
-See Chapter 8 on page 87 for more background information on VLAN ID.
+See Chapter 8 on page 81 for more background information on VLAN ID.
 Priority On the switch, configure priority level of inner IEEE 802.1Q tag in the Port Setup screen.
 "0" is the lowest priority level and "7" is the highest.
-Apply Click Apply to save your changes back to the switch.
+Apply Click Apply to save your changes to the switch's run-time memory.
+The switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to save your changes to the non-volatile memory when you are done configuring.
 Cancel Click Cancel to begin configuring this screen afresh.